GINGER-HSPH/AAU-Training-2019/README.md

 #### Below you will find links to the following:

-- Biostatistics and R Programming Primer (to be completed BY DATE)
+- Biostatistics and R Programming Primer (to be completed by no later than **Monday, November 11th at 11pm EAT**)
 - Course materials, which includes slides and exercises, as well as solutions to the exercises and R scripts which will be uploaded either daily or the end of the course
 - Course datasets and data dictionaries